Air Pollution:

 Two members of SS Parachute Battalion 500

-on the way to attack Tito.
+on their way to attack Tito.

 The battalion would jump onto Tito’s headquarters in